Pilocrocis caustichroalis

-Pilocrocis caustichroalis is a moth in the family Crambidae.
+Pilocrocis caustichroalis is a species of moth in the family Crambidae.
 It was described by George Hampson in 1918.
 It is found in Peru.

+Description

 The wingspan is about 30 mm.
 The forewings are yellowish suffused with brick-red.
 The antemedial line is red-brown and there is a minute red-brown spot in the upper part of the middle of the cell and discoidal bar.
 The postmedial line is red-brown.
 The hindwings are yellowish suffused with brick-red, the costal area white to beyond the middle.
 There is an oblique red-brown discoidal bar and the postmedial line is red-brown, as well as a faint punctiform brownish terminal line.